mpi4py/mpi4py/docs/source/install.rst

   .. note:: **Mac OS X** users employing a Python distribution built
-     with **universal binaries** may need to temporarily set the environmental variable :envvar:`ARCHFLAGS` to an appropriate
+     with **universal binaries** may need to temporarily set the environmental variables :envvar:`ARCHFLAGS` and :envvar:`SDKROOT`
-     value in the shell before trying to build/install *MPI for Python*.
-Check the instructions at :ref:`macosx-universal` in the appendix.
+     to appropriate values in the shell before trying to build/install *MPI for Python*.
+Check the instructions at :ref:`macosx-universal-sdk` in the appendix.

   .. note:: Some MPI-1 implementations **do require** the actual
      command line arguments to be passed in :cfunc:`MPI_Init()`.
 In